 Even though it may feel like you’ve done physical damage if you are finding that you are able to eat much more than you anticipated it is most likely a mix-up in hunger signals.

 Therefore, it is extremely important for you to develop healthy eating habits before and after surgery.
 As you’ve been told time and again, sleeve surgery is just a tool to help you lose weight.
 If you fail to do your part, the weight will come back.

-When you eat, your stomach sends a signal to your brain to let you know that you have consumed enough food.
+your stomach sends a signal to your brain to let you know that you have consumed enough food.
 Over time, if you choose to ignore this full signal, your brain stops getting the message as quickly.
 You will find that you can stuff more and more in before the message sinks in loud and clear.

 After surgery, you need to measure your portion sizes and stick to them!